Falcons: 3 surprise preseason roster cuts to watch out for before Week 1

 The Falcons finished their 2025 preseason with a winless 0-3 record.
 They dropped games against the Detroit Lions, Tennessee Titans, and Dallas Cowboys.
 Following the final preseason matchup, the Falcons moved quickly to trim down the roster.
 They released 12 players and placed offensive lineman Jake Hanson on injured reserve.
 Quarterbacks Michael Penix Jr and veteran Kirk Cousins did not see any action.
 Meanwhile, backup Easton Stick handled preseason reps under center.

-Here we'll try to look at and discuss the Atlanta Falcons' surprise preseason roster cuts to watch out for before Week 1.
+Here is a look at the Atlanta Falcons' surprise preseason roster cuts to watch out for before Week 1.

 Perhaps the most surprising cut so far was defensive lineman Morgan Fox.
 Signed as part of the Falcons’ first wave of free-agent additions, Fox’s release raised eyebrows given his experience and versatility.
 With 120 career games over eight NFL seasons, he was widely expected to provide stability and depth for a defense in transition.